 Low morale in the workplace is an emotional issue for employees.
 It has many causes and must be dealt with immediately.
 Often poor leadership or poor management is the problem.
 Take steps to directly connect with your employees.
 Let your employee know you do know who they are, the work that they do and that you are always there to help them.

-You should always acknowledge when they do good work, preferably in a public way.
+You should always recognize when they do good work, preferably in a public way.
 A simple “Thank You” for a job well done is recognition that you appreciate their work.
 Employees need to know their work has a purpose, is appreciated and that both management and the company value them.

 You must deal with problem employees before they infect them entire group.
 Use progressive discipline and follow-up regularly to go over the progress.
 Examine your system, policies and work environment.
 These could all be sources of low morale.